dabyzness/dabyzness/README.md

 ### **Things I'm working on**:

-- Restructuring my [Plantra Project](https://github.com/dabyzness/plantra) into a PERN stack with TypeScript and containerized with Docker
+- Learning TypeScript + Next.JS
-- Learning Data Structures and Algorithms on CodeWars and LeetCode
+- CodeWars + LeetCode
 - Growing my tech stack
 - Writing articles in Notion to help me and my fellow GA-grads learn and retain new information
 - Training my dog, Beans, to do a back-flip